Introduction

 In dam construction, formwork serves several critical purposes:

 Historically, dam formwork has evolved from simple wooden structures to advanced systems utilizing steel, aluminum, and composite materials.
 The early methods involved manual labor-intensive processes with limited adaptability.
-Advancements have led to the development of systems like crane-lifted climbing formwork, which offers high load-bearing capacity and operational safety, tailored to mass concrete structures.
+Advancements have led to the development of systems like crane-lifted Self Climbing Systems, which offers high load-bearing capacity and operational safety, tailored to mass concrete structures.

 Modern innovations focus on flexibility and adaptability, allowing formwork to accommodate various project-specific dimensions and complex geometries.
 For instance, some systems are designed to adapt easily to inclined wall zones and kinks in the walls, ensuring efficient construction processes.